- About Bard

 Students who take an academic leave of absence are charged a $750 administrative fee.

 Financial aid that has been approved by the Financial Aid Office is credited on billing statements by that office, not by the Office of Student Accounts.
 Financial aid credits are listed only if all required pertinent items have been submitted to and approved by the Financial Aid Office.
-Payment in lieu of missing financial aid is due as billed on the statement and is subject to late charges if not received by the due date.
+Payment in lieu of missing financial aid is due as billed on the statement and is subject to finance charges if not received by the due date.
 Parent and student loans (Federal Direct PLUS, Federal Direct, Alternative, and the like) are credited to students' accounts only after written confirmation of approval is received from the lending agencies.
 Students who receive financial aid and elect to participate in the Bard Budget Plan should enter the approved financial aid figures (excluding College stipend and employment funds) on the worksheet of the Budget Plan application.

 Students who do not participate in the Bard Budget Plan may deduct 50 percent of the approved fall term financial aid (excluding College stipend and employment funds) from the installment due in June.
 The remaining 50 percent will be credited on the July installment.
 Similarly, 50 percent of the approved spring term financial aid may be deducted from the November installment, and the remaining 50 percent from the December installment.
 Bard College prohibits the use of any current-year financial aid for payment of past-due balances from previous years.